-Enjoy the excitement of Live Theatre in an intimate, historic setting.
-The Roxy brings comedy, music and drama to the stage in addition to lively concerts and the latest blockbuster hits on the big screen.
+Enjoy the excitement of live theater in an intimate, historic setting.
+The Roxy Theater brings comedy, music and drama to the stage in addition to lively concerts and the latest blockbuster hits on the big screen.
 Our relaxed atmosphere makes the Roxy a great place to meet up with friends and enjoy a show.

 The Roxy Theater is the cultural heart of a charming mountain community, Morton, Washington.
 Located in historic downtown, the Roxy is a beautifully renovated 200-seat theater offering a wide variety of performances, concerts, lectures and children’s programs, as well as movies year-round for the benefit of both residents and visitors.
 Built in 1937, the Roxy brings local, regional and national performers to the stage.
 The historic Roxy Theater re-opened its doors in 2004 and was fully renovated in 2006.
 Since that time, it has hosted more than 20,000 audience members and 360 performances.

 Friday, Feb 10, at 7:00 p.m.
 Pay-what-you-can Preview (show only)

 Saturday, Feb 11, at 6:00 p.m.
 Dinner & show